Do You Need SR22 Car Insurance?

 Technically, SR22 insurance does not exist.
 SR22 is not a type of insurance -- it’s a form your insurance company has to fill out and file to prove to the government that you are adequately insured.
 Because of this, in common parlance, SR22 insurance is a plan under which your insurance carrier is willing and able to file paperwork with the state notifying them of your coverage.

+Each state has different laws governing SR22 filings.
 The following violations can add up to forced SR22 insurance if you want to continue to be a licensed driver.

-- Driving Under the Influence
+- Driving under the influence

 - Multiple traffic violations within a few years

 - Getting into a car accident without having car insurance

 Most insurance agencies are capable of selling SR22 insurance.
 However, some prefer not to and could turn you away or not respond to your requests.
 You are better off looking into insurance agencies that specialize in high-risk car insurance companies.
 An insurance agent who handles the filings on a day to day basis is more likely to have more options for you and get the job done efficiently.